Home Compare DG vs TSN

 Dollar General vs Tyson Foods: Which Stock Looks Stronger in 2026?

-Dollar General holds the cleaner structural position, with the lead spread across valuation and growth.
-Tyson Foods still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
+Dollar General holds the cleaner structural position, with the lead spread across profitability and valuation.
+Tyson Foods still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup broadly confirms the structural lead — Dollar General holds the more constructive position.
 That puts structure and market broadly in agreement — Dollar General's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.

-The lead is spread across valuation and profitability, rather than sitting in one isolated gap.
-The overall score gap is 13 points in favour of Dollar General Corporation.
+The clearest score difference appears in profitability.
+The overall score gap is 19 points in favour of Dollar General Corporation.

 Trajectory Similarity